gjbex/Julia_good_bad_ugly/source-code/semantics/README.md

 1. `exception.jl`: illustration of exception handling using try/catch.
 1. `ambiguous_methods.ipynb`: notebook illustrating mabiguous methods in functions and how to detect them.
+1. `do_syntax.ipynb`: illustration of do-syntax as alternative for usual lambda functions.